 Your goals can include things like increasing website traffic, generating leads, building social communities and expanding brand recognition.

 To reap the benefits of social media marketing, you need to create a clear strategy that factors in your business objectives, ideal customers and competition.'Customize your strategy to fit the unique needs of your business.'Click To Tweet

 A well-planned social media strategy encourages meaningful relationships to prosper between businesses and its customers.
 But first, you must target the right people.
 The best way to do this is to create buyer personas.

 A good strategy also involves looking at your competitors to see what works and what doesn’t.
-Look at what social networks they are active on and what types of posts get the most engagement.
+Look at what social networks they’re active on and what types of posts get the most engagement.

-You need to choose the right platform for the products or services you’re selling, and one where your audiences are.
+You need to choose the right platform for the products or services you’re selling, and one where your audiences are on.

-Lastly, develop a strong content plan with engaging material that attracts your target audience, especially to your website.
+Lastly, develop a strong content plan with engaging material that attracts your target audience, especially to your website – a platform you control!